 It’s believed vitamin B-complex can increase progesterone levels.
 There are also home remedies like so-called “fertility teas” that can help balance hormones.
 Before running out to the store to look for these items talk to your doctor about the pros and cons.
 Not all herbal remedies are right for everyone.
 It’s important to understand any potential side effects before putting anything new into your body, especially if you’re trying to get pregnant.

 PCOS Fertility Diet

-The food we choose to eat dramatically effects our insulin levels.
+The food we choose to eat dramatically affects our insulin levels.
 For women with PCOS, this can make or break their chances of ovulation.
-That’s why choosing the right foods can help in increasing the likelihood of ovulation and thus fertility in women with PCOS.
+That’s why choosing the right foods can help increase the likelihood of ovulation and thus fertility in women with PCOS.
 If you are trying to increase your chances of getting pregnant consider foods with a low glycemic index, meaning foods that break down slowly in the body and don’t cause insulin levels to rise and fall so sharply.
-Here are some small glycemic foods you may want to add to your diet:
+Here are some low glycemic foods you may want to add to your diet:

 - Beans & lentils

 Foods that are high in protein such as fish, chicken, and lean meats are also excellent additions to a PCOS fertility diet.
 Foods that are high in sugar and starch should be avoided.
 These include:

 To maintain proper insulin levels, it’s also recommended to try to eat five meals a day.
 This would be your typical breakfast, lunch, and dinner, as well as two healthy snacks.
 One snack should be eaten mid-morning while the other should be eaten no later than one hour before bed.
 Your doctor can help you carve out a diet plan that works for you.